 If candidates do use subheadings, they are strongly advised to make sure that each subsection of their answers do properly relate to the subheadings.
-At this session there were several answers which included subheadings where the text of the answers did not correlate well to the subheadings.
-This detracted from the quality of these answers and in some instances led to lower marks being awarded.

 Whilst it is not compulsory to structure answers with sub-headings, it is advised as it focusses candidates on addressing each of the sub-requirements of questions.